Boundedly simple groups of automorphisms of trees: Basic Notation and Prerequisites

+\begin{definition}{\cite[2.3]{tits}} Suppose $A$ is a tree.
+A subtree $A'$ of $A$ is called a \emph{half-tree} if $A'$ is a connected component of the forest obtained from $A$ by removing an edge (notice that, the obtained space has two connected components). \end{definition}

-\begin{theorem} Let $A$ be a tree and $G<\aut(A)$.
-Assume that $G$ has property $(P)$ and that $G$ leaves no nonempty proper subtree of $A$ invariant and does not stabilize any end of $A$.
-Then for every nontrivial $g\in G^+$ and edge $\{x,y\}\in\Are(A)$ \end{theorem} \begin{proof} The proof is a repetition of a proof of \cite[Theorem 4.5]{tits}, so we will be brief.
-By removing the edge $\{x,y\}$ from $A$ we obtain two subtrees $A'$ and $A''$ of $A$.
-Using property $(P)$ we have Hence, it is enough to show that
+\begin{proposition} Let $A$ be a tree, which is not a two-way infinite chain, and let $G<\aut(A)$.
+Assume that $G$ has property $(P)$ and that $G$ does not leave invariant any nonempty proper subtree of $A$, or any end of $A$. \begin{enumerate} \item For every nontrivial rotation $g\in G^+$, the set $g\cdot g^{G^+}$ contains a translation. \item For every translation $g\in G^+$, the set $g^{G^+}\cdot \left(g^{-1}\right)^{G^+}$ contains the pointwise stabilizers of all half-trees, that is the set $\bigcup_{A' \subset A \text{ half-tree }} \stab^G(A')$. \end{enumerate} \end{proposition} \begin{proof} The proof is a modification of the proof of \cite[Theorem 4.5]{tits}.